VOL. III - CHAPTER 1

 The earliest generation that I have been able to trace with certainty is Thomas Barton married Anne Mepham of Herstmonceux on 16 January 1751 at Wartling Parish Church.

 At present I have been unable to trace Thomas Barton's baptism.
 Other researchers have suggested he was baptised on 23 April 1721 at Wartling Parish Church, but the entry in the parish register reads Thomas son of Thomas and Mary BARDEN.
-If they are correct that this is Thomas Barton then his ancestry can be traced back to the 1500's but I am not yet convinced this is the correct position, as I have located both Thomas Barton and Thomas Barden in subsequent records.
+If they are correct that this is Thomas Barton then his ancestry can be traced back to the 1500's but I am not yet convinced this is the correct position, as I have located both Thomas Barton and Thomas Barden in subsequent records (with different families).

 Thomas and Anne had at least three children: